MrAndreyGorelov/Visualization-of-Data-/README.md

 # Multivariate Exploration

+This part takes a closer look at the variables in multiple amounts compared to each other.
+In particular, I am looking into Borrower APR and Loan Original Amount and comparing them to variables Term and Prosper Rating (Alpha).
+Thus, then the plot is constructed (and in my scenario I have decided to construct Pointplot, FacetGrid and Regplot) which allows me to see three variables at the same time and their relation to each other.
+This further gives us information how one variable can be 'linked' to the other.
+It also shows a better visual representation (in my opinion) of the relation between varaibles, as you can clearly spot the negative or positive correlations, or an increase or decrease in general amounts.

 # Conclusion

 I am sure if I would have taken into accound other variables like Borrower Rate, Prosper Score, Total Prosper Loans, Loan Origination Data I could have found other interesting correlations and relations between variables.
 However, I decided to stick to those one as in my opinion they demostrate the variables for the plots quite well.